Fort Mims, Alabama

 1814.
 Led by the war chief Menawa, the main

-the much larger army of Andrew Jackson.
+destroyed by the much larger army of Andrew

-More than 800 warriors died in the fighting
+Jackson.
+More than 800 warriors were killed

 and the military power of the Creek Nation

-was forever broken.
+was broken.

 The prophet and several thousand of his